martinreus/martinreus.github.io/_posts/2024-01-01-debug-tinygo-pico.md

 ![](/assets/images/posts/debug-tinypico/select-target.gif)

 Next, you will need to create two additional files in the `.vscode` folder.
-The first one will be instructing how to build your binary before it can be deployed on the board.
+The first one will be instructing how to build your binary before it can be deployed to the board.
 Create a file named `tasks.json` with the following content:

 ```json
 {